nguyeneva/nguyeneva.github.io/_posts/2020-01-19-comparing_models.md

 - **Bottom:** Bottom margin width, mm
 - **Top:** Top margin width, mm
 - **Diagonal:** Length of image diagonal, mm

-### Which of the 3 models is the best for this data?
-Based on the evaluation metrics below, I would choose the k-nearest neighbors (K=3) method as the 'best' for this data.
-The reason is KNN outperforms for all metrics when comparing to LDA and QDA.
-The KNN has the highest values for Sensitivity, Recall, Precision, Specificity, and F1 Score.
-The KNN has the lowest values for Misclassficiation Rate and LogLoss.

 ### LDA Evaluation Metrics
 {% highlight r linenos %}